Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     The reporting URL of the QuickSuggest link, normally pointing to the ad partner's reporting endpoint.
   - ``scenario``
     The scenario of the QuickSuggest, could be one of "history", "offline", and "online".
+  - ``request_id``
+    A request identifier for each API request to Merino.
+This is only sent for suggestions provided by Merino.

 QuickSuggest Click
   This records a click ping when a QuickSuggest link is clicked by the user.